rushil-ambati/track-driver-ai/docs/docs.md

 <img src="img/implementation/hist.png" style="zoom: 33%;" />

-You can see in the above plot that there is a disproportionate amount of zero steering angles (driving perfectly straight), which is not necessarily surprising from an empirical perspective, but does significantly affect the way the Neural Network will be trained down the line.
+You can see in the above plot that there is a disproportionate amount of zero steering angles (driving perfectly straight), which is not necessarily surprising from an empirical perspective but does significantly affect the way the Neural Network will be trained down the line.
 This is because, if the Neural Network is trained on a very large number of examples where the steering angle is zero, it will (in the long term) be more inclined to drive straight and this may mean the agent will not make sharper turns on the track where required.

 ###### Balancing

 To counteract this, the number of data points where the steering angle is zero should be limited.
 Some arbitrary threshold must be set to align with the number of remaining data points in this set.
 This threshold must be low enough to avoid the network being biased towards a zero value, but not too few such that the statistical structure of the original data is modified.

-On these distributions of dataset, a value of a few hundred is good.
+On these distributions of the dataset, a value of a few hundred is good.
 For optimal performance, before training any particular dataset, this value should be changed accordingly.

 To visualise this threshold let us plot a horizontal line for the limit of the size of any bin on the plot I have above.